satyamburhade/os-autoinst-distri-opensuse/README.md

 Most files are minimal copyleft, but some more complex tests are GPL.
 So please check the license within the files.

+#  To use Kickstart for Automate Installation:

+    1.Create a Kickstart file.
+    2.Make the Kickstart file available on removable media, a hard drive or a network location.
+    3.Create boot media, which will be used to begin the installation.
+    4.Make the installation source available.
+    5.Start the Kickstart installation.